nolte/k8s-home-lab/docs/local.md

     **Deprecated** Please try to use allways `kind:apply_bootstrapping` and after this you can install the required Resources like [rpiCluster](./infrastructure/rpi-cluster/installation.md) or [Kind DevOpsStation](./infrastructure/local-kind-devops-station/installation.md), by submit some ArgoWorkflow.

-??? example "Start port foward"
+??? example "Start port forward"
     {%
        include-markdown "../src/applications/argo-cd/README.md"
        start="<!--port-forward-start-->"